-- Only notable for mild non-pitting, bilateral lower extremity edema, seborrheic keratosis to back and chest wall, diffuse melanotic spotting and chronic skin changes consistent with aging. - The patient's scalp and upper extremities did show scaling diffusely consistent with dry skin, but no erythema, induration, or raised areas. - Neurologic exam was unremarkable with 5/5 strength to all extremities, normal reflexes, and no focal deficits.
+- Mild non-pitting, bilateral lower extremity edema, seborrheic keratosis to back and chest wall, diffuse melanotic spotting and chronic skin changes consistent with aging. - The patient's scalp and upper extremities had diffusely dry skin, but no erythema, induration, or raised areas. - Neurologic exam was unremarkable with 5/5 strength to all extremities, normal reflexes, and no focal deficits.